Brian May

-Sir Brian Harold May (born 19 July 1947) is an English musician, animal welfare activist and astrophysicist.
+Sir Brian Harold May (born 19 July 1947) is an English musician, animal welfare activist, and astrophysicist.
 He achieved global fame as the lead guitarist and backing vocalist of the rock band Queen, which he co-founded with singer Freddie Mercury and drummer Roger Taylor.
 His guitar work and songwriting contributions helped Queen become one of the most successful acts in music history.

 May previously performed with Taylor in the progressive rock band Smile, which he had joined while he was at university.
-After Mercury joined to form Queen in 1970, bass guitarist John Deacon completed the line-up in 1971.
+Mercury joined to form Queen in 1970, and bass guitarist John Deacon completed the line-up in 1971.
 They became one of the biggest rock bands in the world with the success of the album A Night at the Opera and its single "Bohemian Rhapsody".
 From the mid-1970s until 1986, Queen played at some of the biggest venues in the world, including an acclaimed performance at Live Aid in 1985.
-As a member of Queen, May became regarded as a virtuoso musician and was identified with a distinctive sound created through his layered guitar work, often using a home-built electric guitar called the Red Special.
-May wrote numerous hits for Queen, including "We Will Rock You", "I Want It All", "Fat Bottomed Girls", "Now I'm Here", "Headlong", "Flash", "Hammer to Fall", "Save Me", "Who Wants to Live Forever" and "The Show Must Go On".
+May wrote numerous hits for the band, including "We Will Rock You", "I Want It All", "Fat Bottomed Girls", "Now I'm Here", "Headlong", "Flash", "Hammer to Fall", "Save Me", "Who Wants to Live Forever" and "The Show Must Go On".
+Queen entered a general hiatus after Mercury died in 1991—exceptions include the 1992 tribute concert, the release of Made in Heaven (1995) and the 1997 May-penned tribute single to Mercury, "No-One but You (Only the Good Die Young)".
+May and Taylor eventually reconvened Queen for further performances featuring other vocalists.

-Following the death of Mercury in 1991, aside from the 1992 tribute concert, the release of Made in Heaven (1995) and the 1997 tribute single to Mercury, "No-One but You (Only the Good Die Young)" (written by May), Queen were put on hiatus for several years but were eventually reconvened by May and Taylor for further performances featuring other vocalists.
+May is regarded as a virtuoso musician with a distinctive sound created through his layered guitar work, often using a home-built electric guitar called the Red Special.
 In 2005, a Planet Rock poll saw May voted the seventh-greatest guitarist of all time.
 He was ranked at No. 33 on Rolling Stones 2023 list of 250 greatest guitarists of all time.
 In 2012, he was further ranked the second-greatest guitarist in a Guitar World magazine readers poll.
 In 2001, May was inducted into the Rock and Roll Hall of Fame as a member of Queen and, in 2018, the band received the Grammy Lifetime Achievement Award.